Zhadok/HP_WU_FortressSim/README.md

 ```

 The implementation can be found [here](https://github.com/Zhadok/HP_WU_FortressSim/blob/master/src/rules/RulesEngine.ts#L48).
 The rules that a professor player will follow, for example, can be found [here](https://github.com/Zhadok/HP_WU_FortressSim/blob/master/src/rules/store/professorRules.json).

+### What happens to my data?
+Simulation data is stored only locally, on your device.

 ## Sources for equations and data